YagiSoftware/blog/_posts/2026-04-22-show-separate-lines-for-each-quantity-of-item-on-packing-slip.md

 Click "Save", then go to your orders page, choose an order and click "Print" > "Print Packing slips", and you should see the updated packing slip template.

+(If anything goes wrong, you can click the "Revert to default" button beside the "Save" button located at bottom, to revert back to the default packing slip code)

 ![Print packing slip](https://img.yagisoftware.com/33-separate-line-items-packing-slip/print_slip.png)

 <!-- offer fully edited code to purchase -->

+If you are not confident with the code modification, and prefer to just copy paste the updated packing slip template code and replace, you can purchase the (copy-pastable) updated packing slip template code here: [https://axelkee.gumroad.com/l/packing-slip-separate-line-items](https://axelkee.gumroad.com/l/packing-slip-separate-line-items)